tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/网络 ACL/规则概述_intl_en.md

 The network Access Control List (ACL) is an optional layer of security that throttles traffic to and from subnets accurate to protocol and port.
-This document describes how to configure network ACL rules for the access control.

 ## Overview
 You can associate a network ACL with multiple subnets to maintain the same traffic and precisely control their inflow and outflow by setting inbound and outbound rules.
 For example, when you host a multi-layer web application in a Tencent Cloud VPC instance and create different subnets for web-layer, logic-layer, and data-layer services, you can use a network ACL to ensure that the web-layer and data-layer subnets cannot access each other, but only the logic-layer subnet can access the web-layer and data-layer subnets.
 ![](https://main.qcloudimg.com/raw/f8490b4c94db7cd50f2cbe29524d237d.jpg)

 ## ACL Rules
-After you add or delete a rule in a network ACL, the network traffic throttling of the associated subnets automatically changes.
+When a network ACL rule is added or deleted, the change will be applied to the associated subnets automatically.
-A network ACL rule consists of:
+You can configure inbound and outbound network ACL rules.
+Each rule consists of:
++ Source IP/destination IP: enter the source IP for an inbound rule or the destination IP for an outbound rule.
+Supported formats:
+  + Single IP: such as “192.168.0.1” or “FF05::B5”
+  + CIDR block: such as “192.168.1.0/24” or “FF05:B5::/60”
+  + All IPv4 addresses: “0.0.0.0/0”
 - Protocol type: indicates protocol types that an ACL rule allows or denies, for example, TCP and UDP.
-- Port: indicates the source port of traffic, which can be a single port or a port range, for example, port 80 or ports 90 to 100.
+- Port: indicates the source or destination port of traffic.
+Supported formats:
-- Source IP: indicates the source IP address or IP range of traffic in the IP or CIDR block format, for example, `10.20.3.0` or `10.0.0.2/24`.
+  + Single port: such as “22” or “80”
+  + Port range: such as “1-65535” or “100-20000”
+  + All ports: All
 - Policy: indicates whether to allow or deny the access request.

 ### Default rules